 White Scar Cave enjoys a magnificent setting in the Yorkshire Dales National Park.
 Young visitors are introduced to the science and wonder of the subterranean world.
 The cave walk covers one mile, ensuring that learning is combined with exercise!
 There are underground streams and waterfalls, flowstone, prehistoric mud pools, and the huge Battlefield Cavern adorned with thousands of stalactites.
-Paths and lighting have been installed throughout, making the visit suitable for ages 5+ through to university level.
-The BBC character William Whiskerson can be seen showing Emily round the cave here.
+Paths and lighting have been installed throughout, making the visit suitable for pre-school through to university level.

 The cave is available for group visits seven days per week, summer and winter.
 To arrange a group booking please telephone the cave between 10am and 5pm on 015242 41244.
 Please also see important information here.